Pathfinder Company (Malaysia): Roles

-Initially, the Pandura Platoon's role was to provide 10 PARA BDE with navigation assistance and movement control, drops, plane flight, and landing in the exercise or operations area.
-Furthermore, they study, select, and mark out drop zones (DZ), landing zones (LZ), landing sites (LS), and plane landing points.
-Pandura paratroopers will infiltrate the target area and ensure its safety.
-There, they will provide navigation assistance so that the larger airborne force can accurately locate the landing area and be dropped as a cohesive force rather than in smaller teams.
-They can direct artillery, aircraft, and naval gun fire support (NGF).
+Initially, the Pandura Platoon's role was to provide 10 PARA BDE with navigation assistance and movement control for drops, flight paths, and landing in operational areas.
+The unit was tasked with studying, selecting, and marking out drop zones (DZ), landing zones (LZ), landing sites (LS), and plane landing points.
+Pandura paratroopers would infiltrate target areas, ensure their safety, and provide navigation support to enable larger airborne forces to land as a cohesive unit rather than scattered into smaller groups.
+Additionally, they were capable of directing artillery, aircraft, and naval gun fire support (NGF) during operations.

-Later, many other combat elements, such as snipers and combat intelligence, were added to the Pandura Platoon, and the platoon was expanded into a company size.
-Pandura paratroopers can act as a sniper team at the same time relaying information to aircraft pilots during operations.
-The Pandura, with its diverse abilities, serves as the 10 PARA BDE's "eyes and ears".
+Over time, other combat elements, such as snipers and combat intelligence were incorporated into the Pandura Platoon, leading to its expansion into a full company.
+Pandura paratroopers could operate as sniper teams while also relaying critical information to aircraft pilots during operations.
+The Pandura, with its specialised skills, became known as the "eyes and ears" of 10 PARA BDE.

-Pandura paratroopers were frequently chosen as instructors to teach jungle survival skills and combat tactics to local and international military units as an elite among the elite.
-The Pandura company, in close cooperation with the 10th Squadron (Parachute), Royal Army Engineers Regiment (The army's airborne sapper), is also responsible for supervising the Para Integrated All Weather Multi Mission Range (PIAW), a shooting range owned by the 10 PARA BDE.
+Due to their elite status, Pandura paratroopers were often selected to serve as instructors, teaching jungle survival skills and combat tactics to both local and international military units.
+The unit's close cooperation with the 10th Squadron (Parachute), Royal Army Engineers Regiment (The army's airborne sapper unit) also saw them take responsibility for overseeing the Para Integrated All Weather Multi Mission Range (PIAW), a shooting range managed by 10 PARA BDE.

 Formations

-Because the unit is small and exclusive, there isn't much information available to the general public.
-However, only a few platoons in the Pandura company are well-known to the general public.
-The platoons are as follows:
+Because the Pandura unit is small and exclusive, much of its detailed operations remain classified.
+However, some platoons within the company are more well-known to the general public due to their specialised roles and high-profile operations.
+The most notable platoons include: